Colonial Williamsburg: Educational outreach

 In the 1990s, Colonial Williamsburg implemented the Teaching Institute in Early American History, and Electronic Field Trips.
 Designed for elementary and middle/high school teachers, the institute offers workshops for educators to meet with historians, character interpreters, and to prepare instructional materials for use in the classroom.
 Electronic Field Trips are a series of multimedia classroom presentations available to schools.
 Each program is designed around a particular topic in history and includes a lesson plan as well as classroom and online activities.
-Monthly live broadcasts on local PBS stations allow participating classes to interact with historical interpreters via telephone or internet.
+Monthly live broadcasts on local PBS television stations allow participating classes to interact with historical interpreters via telephone or internet.

 In 2007, Colonial Williamsburg launched iCitizenForum.com.
 A mix of historical documents and user-generated content such as blogs, videos, and message boards, the site aims to prompt discussion about the roles, rights, and responsibilities of citizens in a democracy.
-Preservation of the Founding Fathers' ideals in light of recent world events is a special focus of the site.
+Preservation of the Founding Fathers' ideals in light of recent world events is a focus of the site.

-CW hired former NBC journalist Lloyd Dobyns to produce the early podcasts for the museum.
-He usually interviewed staff about their specialties.
-Podcast interviews passed to other hands after his retirement.
+Colonial Williamsburg hired former NBC journalist Lloyd Dobyns to produce the early podcasts for the museum usually interviewing staff about their specialties.
+Podcast interviews continued by others after his retirement.

 John D. Rockefeller Jr. Library

-The John D. Rockefeller Library is considered the "intellectual center of the Colonial Williamsburg Foundation."
+The John D. Rockefeller Jr. Library is considered the "intellectual center of the Colonial Williamsburg Foundation."
 The library houses special collections including: